How to Write the Coalition Application Essay 2019-20

 • Write about a piece of culture or literature that means a lot to them.
 Why?
 How did it change their worldview?

-So whilst this fifth Coalition prompt may seem open ended, students will ultimately still need to demonstrate the same qualities as in the other four.
+So whilst this sixth Coalition prompt may seem open ended, students will ultimately still need to demonstrate the same qualities as in the other five.

 For more information on the Coalition Application and sending supporting essays and documents to colleges in the United States, download our free Ultimate Guide to Studying in the USA.